-Non-Singing Voice: Michael J. Fox did not sing "Johnny B. Goode", although he did learn to play it so he could "mime" the guitar.
+Non-Singing Voice: Michael J. Fox did not sing "Johnny B. Goode" (the final singing audio was recorded by Mark Campbell), although he did learn to play it.

 The Other Marty: The Trope Namer.
 Eric Stoltz was cast as Marty, and filmed some scenes, before being replaced by Michael J. Fox because people felt Stoltz was too serious for the role.
 You'll get to see some Stoltz footage in the Blu-Ray release of the Back to the Future trilogy.